lynchdennis94/Marketing-Wizard/README.md

 - V1.2a: Created a utility ExcelRowBinder class to allow for multiple emails from the same excel row to be stored in a dictionary.
 Tested multiple-email lines for confirmation they worked correctly
 - v1.3a: Added new icon, fixed minor bug with email column having a single email with a comma causing exception.
 Also modified the way the row column is retrieved for logging so that the sent column isn't overwritten
 - v1.4a: Added a status bar to the program to aid in knowing where in the list the program is
+- v1.5a: Added robustness to column heading comparisons, added exception handling and checks to prevent scanning unnecesary columns.
+Fixes included for issues #2 and #3